netscaler/netscaler-helm-charts/netscaler-node-controller/README.md

 ## Introduction
 This Helm chart deploys NetScaler node controller in the [Kubernetes](https://kubernetes.io) or in the [Openshift](https://www.openshift.com) cluster using [Helm](https://helm.sh) package manager.

+### Self-healing and health checks (3.1.0)

+From chart `3.1.0` the Node Controller self-heals the per-node `kube-nsnc-router` pods and exposes Kubernetes-native health checks:

+- **Per-node self-healing** — if a router pod is deleted, fails, or hangs in `Pending`, the controller recreates only that node's pod, on its existing VXLAN endpoint IP.
+Healthy nodes are untouched (no fleet-wide restart).
+- **Durable VTEP IP** — each node's overlay IP is persisted and reused across pod recreates and controller restarts, so the NetScaler PBR next-hop is not churned on upgrade.
+- **Health probes** — controller and router pods carry liveness/readiness probes, gated by `healthProbes.enabled` (default `true`; requires controller image `3.1.0+`).
+See the `healthProbes` values and **note 4** below on partial rollback.
+- **VXLAN port** — choose a `vxlan.port` that does not collide with the cluster CNI (Calico uses `4789`; use e.g. `4790`).
+A collision parks the router pod (Running/NotReady) instead of crash-looping.
+- **Router image** — defaults to `quay.io/netscaler/nsnc-router:2.1.0`; override with `nsncRouterImage` for air-gapped/internal registries.

 ### Prerequisites

 -  The [Kubernetes](https://kubernetes.io/) version 1.24 or later if using Kubernetes environment.